tekknolagi/isdt/index.md

 1. Targets and rules
 2. Dependency relations
 3. The dependency graph (a DAG, just like Git uses!)
-4. What happens when you type "make"
+4. What happens when you type `make`
 5. Why is a Makefile better than a shell script?
 (Better performance and correctness)